rushil1904/Craigslit-Scrapper/README.md

 Here's [Craiglist Scrapper](https://scrapper-craigslist.herokuapp.com ), a website providing you a visually appealing and faster way to use Craigslist.

-The site returns results for the New Delhi location.
+The site returns results for the Delhi location.

 Framework: **Django**